Staubgeborener/Scapy_RandomPaketSender/README.md

 # Scapy_RandomPaketSender

-This Script requires [Scapy](https://github.com/secdev/scapy) for sending randomly 1.000 ARP, TCP, Beacon Frame or ICMP Pakets in the air.
+This Script requires [Scapy](https://github.com/secdev/scapy) for sending randomly 1.000 ARP, TCP, Beacon Frame or ICMP pakets in the air.

 ## Execution